 This version exhales a more “tasty”, though less discreet, Nautilus “chic” that reveals to be powerfully attractive.
 Gold brings more than steel in terms of light play, it doesn’t show its coldness.
 It’s of course to the detriment of lightness, hence why the material choice isn’t only a question of color but also of spirit association.
 For sure, a hefty gold watch feeling is worth it.
 The gold “chic” is another unique appealing aspect of a watch and defining part of the luxury world this watch belongs to.

-Finally, Patek has chosen to remain in a similar line as the 5980 which has a black dial that looks a little brown thanks to rose gold reflections.
+Finally, Patek has chosen to remain in a similar line as the 5980 which also has a black dial that looks a little brown thanks to rose gold reflections.
 I was at first thinking it could have had a younger dial look but I came to fully understand Patek’s direction and think it’s a good choice on the long run while the 5712/1R will keep its “retro” charm, inherent to the brand’s DNA.
 Just a matter of taste as I believe the general offer should be widen in order to satisfy so different client profiles over the “larger” world.

 However, thinness is a core ingredient of Patek Philippe’s legacy, a complication on its own, an atmosphere that can’t be found in a bigger watch.
 I love that version (but I’m biased as I love nearly all the Nautilus family) and would totally accept this rose gold bracelet reference on my wrist as it brings something that white metals don’t.
 The Nautilus is one of the most sought-after watch on the market and, aside of non-watchmaking-related aspects, there are very solid reasons why.